p1ut0nium-git/Rough-Mobs-2/README.md

 * Only spawn if at least X distance from world spawn (configurable)
 * Zombie Pigmen always aggressive (configurable)
 * Display boss mob spawn warning in chat (toggleable)
+* Boss mob spawn warning sound effect (toggleable)
+* Mobs spawn with more equipment as you get further from world spawn
+* Mobs spawn with more equipment as it gets closer to midnight

 ***Planned***